josephsl/wintenApps/readme.md

 * Typing indicator text is announced just like Skype for Desktop client.
 * Partial return of Control+NvDA+number row commands to read recent chat history and to move navigator object to chat entries just like Skype for Desktop.
 * You can now press Alt+number row to locate and move to contacts list (1), conversations (2) and chat edit field (3).
 Note that one must activate these tabs to move to the desired part.
+* Combo box labels for Skype preview app released in November 2016 are announced.

 ## Store